kmjennison/sms_campaign/README.md

 Here's how to get going with your version:

-clone the repository from GitHub
+Clone the repository from GitHub - in your terminal/command line type

 `$ git clone https://github.com/kmjennison/sms_campaign.git`